 Recently I’ve been thinking a lot about good ways to study and how to keep my motivation up.
-Lately I’ve been in a bit of a study rud where I just couldn’t seem to concentrate on one thing over an extended period of time.
-I’ve found myself constantly surfing the internet, hopping from one thought to the next and completely loosing focus.
-In the end I had the whole day but didn’t get anything done.
+Lately, I’ve been in a bit of a study rud where I just couldn’t seem to concentrate on one thing over an extended period of time.
+I’ve found myself constantly surfing the internet, hopping from one thought to the next and completely losing focus.
+In the end, I had the whole day but didn’t get anything done.
 Even a small task would become a burden and that’s when I realized that I had to strictly reduce my internet consumption.
 And work on a daily study routine.

-I probably overexaggerated a bit but in the end it all comes down to creating a routine for yourself and limit exposure to everything that’s irritating you.
+I probably overexaggerated a bit but in the end, it all comes down to creating a routine for yourself and limiting exposure to everything that’s irritating you.
 Studying Japanese on a daily basis isn’t an easy task.
 No matter what you do, it sure can be annoying always having to squeeze in a little study time.
 Especially if you’re not seeing the progress you want to.
 Been there and maybe that’s exactly where I am currently.

 What I do to be more focused and get more studying and fun out of my day

 Develop a study routine

 I get up, make a coffee and then start straight with my studies.
 Be it WaniKani, JapanesePod or iKnow, just start your day with a little bit of a Japanese routine.
 Gets your brain pumping and ready for the day.
 Especially if your main job is to study in general.
 A couple of years ago I did a little bit of Genki in the morning before going to work.
 At a time when I was still working full-time as a dental technician.
 It sounds a bit stressful and annoying to get up and ready every day like that but I got down both Genki books this way.